msyamkumar/cs220-projects/spring20/p6/README.md

 Answer in the form of a list containing no duplicates!! (for this and future questions).

-### Q4: which wine varieties contain the phrase "caramelized" in the description?
+### Q4: which wine varieties contain the phrase "cranberry" in the description?

-This shoud match anything containing "caramelized (in any case), regardless of spacing.
+This should match anything containing "cranberry" (in any case), regardless of spacing.

 ### Q5: which wine varieties contain the phrase "lemon-lime soda" in the description?

-### Q6: which wine varieties contain the phrase "cherry-berry" in the description?
+### Q6: which wine varieties contain the phrase "black-fruit" in their description?

 ### Q7: which wine varieties are anagrams of the phrase "antibus governance"?